elixir-europe/biohackathon-projects-2021/projects/6/PAPER.md

 to being truly Interoperable and Accessible in the FAIR sense.
 This makes it harder to Reuse these resources.

-Team members of SwissLipids, IDSM, MolMedDB, Rhea, UniProt, LIPID MAPS joined by volunteers met virtually at the Biohackathon Europe 2021 to challenge these technical barriers.
+Team members of SwissLipids, IDSM, MolMedDB, Rhea, UniProt, LIPID MAPS joined by volunteers met virtually at the BioHackathon Europe 2021 to challenge these technical barriers.
-Critically we implemented W3C standards for interopable knowledgeraph databases using SPARQL and prior existing ontologies and schemas such as ChEBI and the Biological Assay Ontology.
+Critically we implemented W3C standards to enable interoperability of these public databases using SPARQL and prior existing ontologies and schemas such as ChEBI and the Biological Assay Ontology.

+# RDFying databases

-## Subsection level 2
+## MolMeDB

-Please keep sections to a maximum of three levels, even better if only two levels.

-The following bit is about the LIPID MAPS resource .... (feel free to edit or move to another section) A LIPID MAPS SPRQL endpoint was configured and published (NOTE!! not yet live - check first - https://www.lipidmaps.org/sparql) using Apache Fuseki, alongside the LIPID MAPS classification as an RDF.

 Bit about MolMeDB.
 Feel free to edit or move it too